dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Ordinal evaluation grid for the expert",
 ) <scoring_grid_expert>

+=== Framework Interpretability

 It is important to note that the G-eval and expert scores cannot be interpreted and directly compared, each being grounded in a distinct evaluation framework.

 G-eval offers a standardized framework with set evaluation criteria, allowing for a more consistent and reliable benchmarking.
 This enables the comparison of different solutions under identical conditions.

 As G-eval relies on LLMs, scores may showcase some degree of randomness.
 This is mitigated by multiple runs and aggregated scores, offering a stable estimate.

-By presenting both evaluation methods, the objectivity of an automated scoring is complemented by the more practice-oriented expert judgment
+By presenting both evaluation methods, the objectivity of an automated scoring is complemented by the more practice-oriented expert judgment.
 This dual approach treats both methodological rigor and contextual relevance to assess the quality of the solution.

 For consistency, expert scores are also rescaled linearly to the [0, 1] interval.